 - The Status of the Critical Person

-For instance, an individual is relatively new to something, recovery or writing.
-There is naturally a certain amount of insecurity in the ability to do it well.
-Therefore, there is probably a lack of confidence, and if criticized, it confirms those insecurities; it creates discomfort so the individual justifies the actions or the writing, or it can produce a defensive tit-for-tat response.
+For instance, if an individual is relatively new to something, recovery, or writing, there’s a tendency to feel insecure or question their ability to do well.
+Therefore, there is probably a lack of confidence, and if criticized, it confirms those insecurities, creating feelings of discomfort.

-Suppose a person tried recovery or writing before and were not successful.
-Then a relapse, an article was rejected, the page views dropped for that article, or there was constructive criticism of that piece.
+Suppose a person tried recovery or writing before and was not successful.
+Then a relapse, an article was rejected, the page views dropped for that article, or there was constructive criticism of their recovery method or the post.

-Self-doubt, fueled by additional constructive criticism and the individual emotionally reacts, not solely to the criticism, but from the old baggage, hurts, and wounds combined with this new criticism.
+Self-doubt, fueled by further constructive criticism and the individual emotionally reacts, not solely to the criticism, but from the old baggage, hurts, and wounds combined with this new criticism.

-In addition, there will be those who are in a position to judge: a counselor or an editor.
-They can decide if the actions are productive or self-defeating, or if the article meets publication standards or a rejection notice.
+Also, there will be those who are in a position to judge: a counselor or an editor.
+In one case, the counselor decides if the actions were productive, and in the other situation, the editor decides if the post is published or rejected.

-If you realize you’re reacting to someone or something from your past, respond accordingly.
+If you realize you’re reacting to someone or something from your past, process this and respond accordingly.